||US Ham Operators and Government Test HF Radio Communications

 |Over a Decade of ALE HFLINK

-celebrated a decade of ALE in 2011.
+celebrated 13 years of ALE in 2014.
 The HFLINK forum has become a

 gathering point for amateur radio operators and professionals in HF.